 Saki watched as the back half of the ball sailed into the sky.
 Who knew where it would end up landing?
 But for the moment, it cleared the capital’s perimeter walls.

 “Home run…da yo ne?”
 Saki placed her hand over her eyes and squinted to confirm where it ended up.
 Afterward, she looked down at the horribly bent metal rod, warped as it was unable to withstand her attack power.
 She lightly tossed it aside before dusting off her hands.

 The last demon was a noblewoman who had secretly been one of Prince Oswald’s admirers, despite being nearly twice his age.
 She fell backwards in awe.
 The spell that she had started casting extinguished in her hands at the sight of her two fellow demon partners being instantly killed.

-She had voluntarily become a demon after the Princess had told her that her beloved had been killed by the rebels.
+She had voluntarily become a demon after the Princess had told her that her beloved was killed by the rebels.
 Driven by despair at the news, it appeared that her willingness to dive into darkness allowed her to retain some sense of cognitive ability.

 In front of her, they were the true demons.
-The long tresses of white and black hair quickly converging in her muddled vision gave her a sense of unimaginable dread.
+The long tresses of white and black hair quickly converged in her muddled vision and gave her a sense of unimaginable dread.
 Even with her increase in powers, she could never hope to beat them.

 So she turned tail and ran, screaming in a delirium.
 As she did, what magic power she had was spent on littering the ground around her with poison.
 Due to the nature of her personality, she looked venomously at those beneath her.
 She treated them as toys and conveniences.
 It had not always been that way.
 Only through the slow poisoning of herself by the youthful, fiery prince had she grown into a person that sneered upon those unworthy of her.